joedono/AB-Site-Redesign/exhibitors/artists/beginners_guide.md

 # Artists' Alley Beginner's Guide
 {:.no_toc}

 This guide is intended to help and guide artists who new to Artists' Alleys, whether at Anime Boston or elsewhere. *It is not a set of rules*.
-If you are looking for the Anime Boston Artists' Alley rules, you need to read the [Artists' alley FAQ](/AB-Site-Redesign/exhibitors/artists/faq.html).
+If you are looking for the Anime Boston Artists' Alley rules, you need to read the [Artists' Alley FAQ](/AB-Site-Redesign/exhibitors/artists/faq.html).

 Posted below is advice based on years of experience by the Artists' Alley staff and artists who have attended Anime Boston and other conventions.